FatCat5/hello-world/README.md

 # hello-world
-world is a beautiful place
+- world is a shithole
+- nothing's gonna change it
+- SHITHOLE
+* shit